Gergall/swccg-cardlists/README.md

 ### CODE CLEANUP
-- Replace hard-coded paths with config file variables

-- Replace hard-coded `maxVSet` variable with config info, or by pulling from Sets.json

-- Update the `README.md` file after making some of these quality of life changes

 - Update pages to use `logo_swccgpc.gif` from the `/images` folder instead of the `/cardlists` folder

 - Clean up unused Amazon S3 files, especially entire contents of `/cardlists/images/starwars/` _(do we think they are being linked from anywhere?)_